 Some work situations may require mechanical engineering technicians to be agile and to work at heights.

-Mechanical engineering technicians can register as certified engineering technicians with the Institution of Professional Engineers (IPENZ).
+Mechanical engineering technicians can register as chartered members with Engineering New Zealand.

 Find out more about training

 - (04) 473 9444 - firstname.lastname@example.org - www.engineeringnz.org

 - Heavy Engineering Research Association (HERA)